persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - degree : 2
-      - compute Q2 : unchecked
       - sparse : checked
+      - continue

+    - Third page check the values :

+      - only Analytically is checked

     - click on the Finish button